aferrandi/dbtarzan/sourceforge/README.md

 The menu on top of the table tab has become a button panel, a button for each menu choices.
 A refresh button has been added, which refreshes the content of the tab (actually it opens a new one and closes the old one).

 Added the possibility to choose direction (ascending or descending) in the order by menu.

-- Release 1.29

-Replaced the (not more maintained) JSON Spray library with the Scala 3 compatible Grapple library.

-Uses only Scala 3, without Scala 2.13 compatibility layer

-In the vertical row view new text box to filter the displayed fields